 At around 8:45 a.m., police say a 2006 Ford Taurus driven by Troy Parks, 30, Kokomo, was stopped for a red light on northbound U.S. 31 at 100 North.
 A 2013 Honda Accord driven by Terry Porter, 69, Marion, also was stopped at the red light immediately in front of the Ford.

 Robert Eickhoff, 72, was driving a 2007 Chevrolet Silverado and pulling two camper-style trailers when police say he failed to stop at the red traffic light.
 Police say Eickhoff’s vehicle rear ended the Ford, pushing the vehicle into the rear of the Honda.

 The truck continued through the intersection before coming to rest against the median wall.

 Prior to the crash, Miami County Central Dispatch received calls reporting Eickhoff was driving southbound in the northbound lanes of U.S. 31.

 Before officers caught up to the Silverado, they say, Eickhoff made a U-turn, struck a road sign and continued northbound before eventually hitting the Ford.

 Eickhoff was transported by ambulance to Dukes Memorial Hospital.
 He was later transferred to a Fort Wayne hospital to undergo medical testing.
 Police said it is suspected he had a medical episode which contributed to the crash.

 There were four people in the Honda and one person in the Ford.
 They all were checked by paramedics at the scene.
-All five refused to be transported to the hospital.
+All five declined transportation to the hospital.

-Everyone involved in the crash was properly restrained with a seat belt, which police say prevented more serious injuries in the crash.
+Everyone involved in the crash was properly restrained with a seat belt, which police say prevented more serious injuries.